-Spacewalking astronauts venture out to improve European lab
+Spacewalking astronauts improve station’s European lab

 “That’s a beautiful view,” Hopkins observed as the station soared 260 miles (420 kilometers) above Kazakhstan.

-They hauled with them a fancy new antenna for Columbus that will provide faster communication with European researchers via satellites and ground stations.
-The boxy antenna is the size of a small refrigerator.
+The astronauts hauled with them a fancy new antenna for Columbus that will provide faster communication with European researchers via satellites and ground stations.
+Although they had trouble driving in some of the bolts to attach the boxy antenna, the size of a small refrigerator, it appeared to be secure and Mission Control declared success.

 Danish astronaut Andreas Morgensen guided the spacewalkers from Mission Control in Houston, where controllers wore masks and were seated apart because of the pandemic.